-VIMPAT® is indicated for treatment of partial-onset seizures in patients 1 month of age and older, and as adjunctive therapy in the treatment of primary generalized tonic-clonic seizures in patients 4 years of age and older.
+VIMPAT® is indicated for the treatment of partial-onset seizures in patients 1 month of age and older.
+VIMPAT is indicated as adjunctive therapy in the treatment of primary generalized tonic-clonic seizures in patients 4 years of age and older.
+10